Lisa Brooks, BA, UNC Chapel Hill (Click here to see Lisa’s resume)

 Lisa has stayed on top of regulation, technology, and standards through constant industry experience, networking, and volunteerism.
-Lisa is very active in the Bay Area CDISC Network and the Pharmaceutical Users Software Exchange (PhUSE).
-Lisa is a co-lead for the PhUSE Working Group Optimizing the Use of Data Standards.
-In addition, she is a member of two PhUSE project teams: Study Data Standardization Plan and Legacy Data Conversion Plan and Report.
-In her work with PhUSE, Lisa collaborates with FDA personnel from eData and the Office of Computational Science at CDER and CBER.
+Lisa is very active in the Bay Area CDISC Network and the Pharmaceutical Users Software Exchange (PHUSE).
+Lisa is on the PHUSE Board of Directors and has been active with PHUSE working groups since 2012.
+In her role as the Collaborations Director, Lisa interacts with health authorities (FDA, PMDA, and EMEA), standards organizations (CDISC and HL7) and other volunteer groups (ASA).

 Michael Lock, PhD in Biostatistics, UC Berkeley